-- Instructional staff will use data to make informed instructional decisions to differentiate instruction based on student's academic needs. - Use a variety of text such as literacy circles and fictional and informational text, students will be engaged daily across all content areas, with opportunities to discuss and write about evidence based questions in order to increase proficiency. - G3.
-The Horizons community will increase positive relationships in order to increase student attendance, student time on task, and instructional time to reduce discipline referrals and out of school suspensions therefore increasing student achievement.
+- G1.
+Teachers will implement instruction aligned to the complexity level of the Florida State Standards.
+(The instructional piece focusing on the 5 E supported in math and science and gradual release model in reading) in order to provide data to make informed instructional decisions to differentiate instruction based on student's academic needs.
+This goal supports the PCSB District Strategic Plan: A.1 Student Achievement; D.3 Staff Learning & Growth; and E.4 & E.6 Support & Resources. - Through collaborative planning, teachers will plan student opportunities to answer questions that will disprove misconceptions and deepen understanding by using a variety of text such as literacy circles and fictional and informational text.
+Students will be engaged across content areas, with opportunities to discuss/write about evidence based questions in order to increase proficiency.
+This goal supports the PCSB District Strategic Plan: A.1 Student Achievement; and E.4 Support & Resources. - The Horizons community will increase positive relationships in order to increase student attendance, student time on task, and instructional time to reduce discipline referrals and out of school suspensions therefore increasing student achievement.
+This goal supports the PCSB District Strategic Plan: A.1 Student Achievement; C.1 Safe & Secure Environment; D.3 Staff Learning & Growth; and E.3 & E.4 Support & Resources.